LIGHT, PAPER, SPACE

 It can’t get more simple: use a single light source and paper to understand and create space in photography.

-What sounds simple turns out to be a complex exercise.
+But what sounds simple turns out to be a complex exercise.

-The number of participants for this workshop is limited to 8 people to ensure Joachim’s individual attention to every person.
+Inspired by the famous Chicago Institute of Design, this workshop is limited to just 6 participants to ensure Joachim’s individual attention to every person.

 - CAMERA: We will work with whatever digital camera you have.